Special Relativity -- Applications to astronomy and the accelerator physics: Earth-Based Setups to Detect the Aberration Phenomena

-It should be note that Fraunhofer diffraction patterns can be observed at distances much closer than implied by equation $z > D^2/\lambda$ provided the aperture is illuminated by a spherical wave converging towards the observer, or if a positive lens is properly situated between the observer and the aperture.
+It should be noted that Fraunhofer diffraction patterns can be observed at distances much closer than implied by equation $z > D^2/\lambda$ provided the aperture is illuminated by a spherical wave converging towards the observer, or if a positive lens is properly situated between the observer and the aperture.

-A working way of the earth-based optical setup to detect the aberration of light is schematically shown in Fig. \ref{B404}.
-This is the well-known two-lens image formation scheme.
-This scheme allows for magnification by changing the focal distance of the second lens but for simplicity, in the following we will assume that the two focal distances are the same (i.e. we consider 1:1 imaging).
-This two-lens setup is usually employed for image-processing purposes, as it can be better used for image modification compared to the single-lens system.
-Given the two-lens setup discussed above, we consider the relatively simple problem of characterization of point source radiation in the image plane.
-We assume that the two lenses in Fig. \ref{B404} are identical.
+The operational principle of the Earth-based optical setup designed to detect light aberration is schematically illustrated in Fig.~\ref{B404}.
+The configuration follows the well-known two-lens imaging scheme, which allows magnification to be adjusted by changing the focal length of the second lens.
+For simplicity, however, we assume in the following discussion that both lenses have identical focal lengths, corresponding to a 1:1 imaging configuration.
+Two-lens systems are widely used in optical imaging because they provide greater flexibility for image manipulation than single-lens arrangements.

+Within this two-lens configuration, we now address the relatively straightforward task of characterizing the radiation emitted by a point source in the image plane, assuming that the lenses shown in Fig.~\ref{B404} are identical.

-To perform an aberration of light measurement, the source linear dimension $d$ should be radically decreased.
-We assume that the order of magnitude of the dimensions of the "point" source is about $\lambda$, where $\lambda$ is the optical radiation wavelength.
-Within an elementary source volume ($\lambda^3$) there is an enormous number of atoms.
-Semi-classical theory is treating these atoms as coherent, interacting radiating dipoles.
-The induced macroscopic dipole moment in an elementary source leads to the classical electromagnetic radiation.
-In the optics for such "point" source emission, the fields are described classically at the level of Maxwell's equations and the emitting medium is treated (as a ensemble of atoms) by quantum mechanics.
-The atomic polarization induced by the radiation field appears as a driving term in Maxwell's equations and sustains the oscillations.
-With the help of modern lithography it is not difficult to produce an unresolved point source at optical wavelengths and let sufficiently bright radiation from it.
+To measure the aberration of light, the linear dimension $d$ of the source must be made extremely small.
+We assume that the characteristic size of the “point” source is on the order of the optical wavelength $\lambda$.
+Within an elementary source volume of order $\lambda^3$ there exists an enormous number of atoms.
+In optics, radiation from such a “point” source is described classically by Maxwell’s equations, while the emitting medium—viewed as an ensemble of atoms—is treated quantum mechanically.
+Owing to modern lithography techniques, it is relatively straightforward to fabricate an unresolved point source at optical wavelengths, enabling the generation of sufficiently bright radiation.